baturgezici/TAI-Repo/README.md

-# odoo-custom-addons
+# Odoo Custom Addon Developments
-This is a repo for Odoo custom addon developments
+This is a repository for Odoo custom addon developments.